-BIAS POWER (VCC) Pin
+BIAS POWER (VCC) Pin:

-This is a 10.2-15 VDC [12 V typical] bias supply used to power the IC.
-The bias voltage must be externally clamped to prevent the BIAS POWER pin from exceeding 15 VDC to ensure long-term reliability
+This is a 10.2-15 VDC [operating, 12 V typical] bias supply used to power the IC.
+The bias voltage must be externally clamped to prevent the BIAS POWER pin from exceeding 15 VDC to ensure long-term reliability.

-REFERENCE (REF) Pin
+REFERENCE (REF) Pin:

 This pin is connected to an external bypass capacitor and is used to program the IC for either FULL or EFFICIENCY power mode.
 The external capacitor is connected between the REFERENCE and SIGNAL GROUND [G] pins.
-Note: the return trace to the ground pin must not be shared with other return traces that may pass large return currents during surge events.
-The REFERENCE pin has two valid capacitor values to select 'Full' (1.0 $\mu\text{F}$ ±20%) or 'Efficiency' (0.1 $\mu\text{F}$ ±20%) power modes.
+Note: the return trace to G must not be shared with other return traces with a potential for large return currents during surge events.
+The REFERENCE pin has two valid capacitor values to select 'Full' (1.0 $\mu\text{F}$ ±20%) and 'Efficiency' (0.1 $\mu\text{F}$ ±20%) power modes.

-SIGNAL GROUND (G) Pin
+SIGNAL GROUND (G) Pin: